 In the baseline empirical results, we already control for leverage to account for financial frictions the firm faces.
 To further check the robustness of our results, we first use the Whited-Wu Index developed in Whited and Wu (2006).
-The results are displayed in Table B53.
+The results are displayed in Table C53.
 The coefficient of the index is positive for tail innovation and average citations, and negative for originality.
-In all
+In all cases, they remain statistically insignificant, whereas the coefficient of the leverage is still significant and negative.
+Our main results still hold with slightly different magnitudes, but the same degree of significance.

 An additional concern is that the CEOs of firms that are close to bankruptcy might overinvest in risky projects.
 To establish the robustness of our results to this concern, we first create the distance-to-default and the implied default probabilities following Merton (1974) and Gilchrist and Zakrajsek (2012).
-Based on the implied default probabilities, we create an indicator variable that denotes whether a firm is close to default or not.
-We repeat our baseline regressions controlling for this variable, the results of which are displayed in Table B54.
+Based on the implied default probabilities, we create an indicator variable that denotes whether a firm is close to default or not.60 We repeat our baseline regressions controlling for this variable, the results of which are displayed in Table C54.
 We find the coefficient to be negative but insignificant in all specifications.
 This tells us that the direct effect of being close to default manifests as a reduction in the quality of innovation.
 Our main results remain robust to this additional concern.

-B Additional Tables and Figures
+C Additional Tables and Figures

-&lt;sup>59We pick the mean of the implied default probability in the sample as our threshold.
+60We pick the mean of the implied default probability in the sample as our threshold.